ibm-cloud-docs/cephaas/managing-deployments.md

 1. From the deployment dashboard of the vSphere Client, select the deployment you need to edit.
 2. **Edit Deployment Details** screen is desplayed.
-3. Enter the valid API key to either create a new key or new name and click **UPDATE**.
+3. Enter the valid API key to either create a new key or new name and click **Update**.

 ## Deleting a deployment